JohnsonsList/JohnsonsList.github.io/index.md

 * [Project Page](http://johnsonslist.meteorapp.com/#/) Johnsonslist's application website
 * [Milestone 1 Board](https://github.com/Johnsonslist/Johnsonslist/projects/1) Issues/Goals for milestone 1 of the project
 * [Milestone 2 Board](https://github.com/Johnsonslist/Johnsonslist/projects/2) Issues/Goals for milestone 2 of the project

+## Functionality Goals

+* Two types of users: Regular and Admin (Both of which log in from the same page, but get directed to different home screens)
+* Profiles can be customized to display a picture and a description of the person
+* Add listing, edit listing, and view listings usability features (Regular users can only add/edit their own while admins can have functionality for all listings)
+* Listings can be filtered depending on what specifically the user is looking for (Ex. textbooks specifically for biology)
+* Users can flag or report listings that are not related to what the site's purpose is for to admins.

 ## Johnsonslist Walkthrough